flatiron-labs/learn.co-CommonMark/quiz.md

 Answer blocks `( )` `[ ]` also delimit the end of the a question.
 The parser expects the next character to either be the end of the quiz block `???` or a new question `?:`.

-Markdown will be parsed normally within quiz blocks, between the question and the answer block.
+Markdown will be parsed normally within quiz blocks, between the question and the answer choices.

 # Quiz Answers